freeCodeCamp/freeCodeCamp/docs/index.md

 ### Where are the Guide articles (guide.freecodecamp.org)?

-We have permanently sunset the general guide articles, in favour of high quality tutorials on freeCodeCamp news.
-The challenge hints and articles are available on the freeCodeCamp forum.
-Our curriclum help button links have been updated to point to those instead.
+We have sunset the general guide articles.

+The guide articles redirect to high quality tutorials on freeCodeCamp news.

+The challenge hint articles  are available on the freeCodeCamp forum as hint topics.
+We have updated the links on our curriculum help button to point to the hint topics instead.

 ### Can I translate freeCodeCamp's curriculum?